How to Become a Millionaire – From a Stay-at-Home Mom

 Let me first explain what I mean when I talk about becoming a millionaire.
 I’m not going to talk about the many ways you can make a million dollars, but I’m going to talk about how you can save a million dollars and live off of that income.
 It’s called retiring early.

-Later on in this article, I’ll show you exactly what I’m doing to become a millionaire, but first, I have to share what I saw the other day.
+Later on in this article, I’ll show you exactly what I’m doing to become a millionaire and keep in mind I’m a stay-at-home mom, but first, I have to share what I saw the other day.

 This post contains affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through a link.